fakenickels/fakenickels/README.md

 I like web3 and stuff

-If you want to reach me out just talk to me on Twitter.
+If you want to reach me out put just DM me on Twitter.

 All pinned repos down below are my own